INFORMATION FOR PARENTS

 If you are unsure if your child meets the eligible criteria for the bus run, please contact the principal.

 Children may ride their bikes to school.
 They will park their bikes in the bike stands at the entrance to the school.
 Bikes may not be ridden in the school grounds.
 Children must have a good understanding of the Road Code and use ‘defensive riding’.
 Helmets must be worn at all times.
+On Wednesdays children are able to bring wheels such as bikes roller skates rollerblades scooters to be used at school during break times.

 CLASS TRIPS AND VISITS